-- Reinforce policy and practice, inform of current legislation, legal considerations and circular guideline concerning restrictive physical intervention. - Reinforce the essential verbal and non-verbal skills required in a crisis situation. - Make staff groups aware of necessary interventions appropriate to the level of behaviour reached by the pupil. - Following training, providing staff with knowledge, understanding and physical skills required for their personal safety, and the management of young people in their care. - Offers post-incident structure to both the pupil and member of staff. - Underpinned by the foundations of all actions being assessed against being reasonable, necessary and proportionate.
+- Reinforce policy and practice, inform of current legislation, legal considerations and circular guideline concerning restrictive physical intervention. - Reinforce the essential verbal and non-verbal skills required in a crisis situation. - Make staff groups aware of necessary interventions appropriate to the level of behaviour reached by the pupil. - Following training, providing staff with knowledge, understanding and physical skills required for their personal safety, and the management of young people in their care. - Offers post-incident structure to both the pupil and member of staff.

+• Underpinned by the foundations of all actions being assessed against being reasonable, necessary, and proportionate.

-Suspensions, permanent exclusions, and commissioning of Alternative Provisions - (To be read in conjunction with the SV Communication Policy)
+Suspensions, permanent exclusions, and commissioning of Alternative Provisions - (To be read in conjunction with the Behaviour Policy)

 When the setting is considering suspending or permanently excluding a learner where additional vulnerability is identified it is important that the learner's welfare is a paramount consideration.
-The principal will consider their legal duty of care when sending a learner home.
+The head teacher/principal [Delete as appropriate] will consider their legal duty of care when sending a learner home.

-[Snowdon Village Academy] will exercise their legal duties in relation to their interventions.
+[Name of setting] will exercise their legal duties in relation to their interventions.
 This includes: